alexander-pick/shannon_modem_loader/README.md

-# Simple Shannon Baseband Loader for [IDA Pro](https://hex-rays.com/ida-pro/) 8.x
+# Simple Shannon Baseband Loader for IDA Pro

-This is a simple firmware loader plugin to load Samsung Exynos "Shannon" modem images in [IDA Pro](https://hex-rays.com/ida-pro/) 8.x.
+This is a simple firmware loader plugin to load Samsung Exynos "Shannon" modem images in [IDA Pro](https://hex-rays.com/ida-pro/).
 This loader is designed to be lean and easy to understand.
 It should work with most Samsung Exynos modem images containing a TOC header.
 These can be found e.g. in updates for Exynos based phones.
 The typical file name is `modem.bin`.
 Sometimes the images are compressed using lz4, uncompress them before loading using lz4 utility present on most Linux distros.

 # How To Use This Loader